mock-server/mockserver/README.md

 **Javascript**

-A javascript client can describ the mock response using JSON.
+To mock a response in javascript use JSON to specify the details with the following format:

     "httpResponse": {
         "statusCode": 200,